WestDRI/wgpages/content/python2/python-11-numpy.md

 b.dtype     # dtype('float64')
 ```

-In numpy there are many ways to create arrays:
+In NumPy there are many ways to create arrays:

 ```py
 np.arange(11,20)               # 9 integer elements 11..19